DanielJabbour/ToneRecognition/README.md

 To use this application, you need to obtain IBM Bluemix credentials to have access to IBM's API, which can be obtained from https://www.ibm.com/watson/developer/.

 Additionally, you need to have NodeJS installed -> https://nodejs.org.

+Once installed, use the terminal to navigate over to the project directory and use npm start.